Katherine Knight: Trial

-Knight's initial offer to plead guilty to manslaughter was rejected, and she was arraigned on 2 March 2001 on the charge of murdering Price, to which she entered a plea of not guilty.
+Knight's initial offer to plead guilty to manslaughter was rejected, and she was charged on 2 March 2001 with murdering Price, to which she entered a plea of not guilty.
 Her trial was initially fixed for 23 July 2001, but it was adjourned due to her counsel's illness and it was re-fixed for 15 October 2001.

-When the trial commenced, Justice Barry O'Keefe offered the 60 jury prospects the option of being excused due to the nature of the photographic evidence, which five accepted.
+When the trial commenced, Justice Barry O'Keefe offered the 60 jury prospects the option of being excused due to the graphic nature of the photographic evidence, which five accepted.
 When the witness list was read out to the prospects, several more also dropped out after which the jury was empanelled.
 Knight's attorneys then spoke to the judge who adjourned to the following day.
 The next morning, Knight changed her plea to guilty, and the jury was dismissed.
 It was then made public that Justice O'Keefe had been advised of the plea change the day before.
 He had adjourned the trial and then ordered a psychiatric assessment overnight to determine if Knight understood the consequences of a guilty plea and was fit to make such a plea.
 Knight's legal team had planned to defend Knight by claiming amnesia and dissociation, a claim supported by most psychiatrists, although they did consider her sane.
 Two psychiatrists concluded that Knight suffered from borderline personality disorder.

-No reason has ever been given for the guilty plea, and despite giving it, Knight still refused to accept responsibility for her actions.
-At the sentencing hearing, Knight's lawyers requested that she be excused to avoid hearing some of the facts, but the application was refused.
-When Timothy Lyons took the stand and described the skinning and decapitation, Knight became hysterical and had to be sedated.
+No explanation has ever been provided for the guilty plea, and even after pleading guilty, Knight continued to deny responsibility for her actions.
+During the sentencing hearing, her lawyers asked for her to be excused from hearing certain details, but the request was denied.
+When Timothy Lyons testified about the skinning and decapitation, Knight became hysterical and had to be sedated.

-On 8 November, Justice O'Keefe pointed out that the nature of the crime and Knight's lack of remorse required a severe penalty.
-He sentenced her to life imprisonment, refused to fix a non-parole period and ordered that her papers be marked "never to be released", the first time that this had been imposed on a woman in Australian history.
+During the trial on 8 November 2001, Justice O'Keefe emphasized the severity of the crime and Knight's lack of remorse, which warranted a harsh penalty.
+He sentenced her to life imprisonment without setting a non-parole period and mandated that her papers be labeled "definitely never to be released", marking a historic first for a woman in Australian legal history.

-In June 2006, Knight appealed the life sentence, claiming that a penalty of life in prison without possibility of parole was too severe for the killing.
-Justices Peter McClellan, Michael Adams and Megan Latham dismissed the appeal in the New South Wales Court of Criminal Appeal in September, with Justice McClellan writing in his judgement, "This was an appalling crime, almost beyond contemplation in a civilised society."
+In June 2006, Knight appealed her life sentence, arguing that the penalty of life in prison without the possibility of parole was too severe for the crime.
+Justices Peter McClellan, Michael Adams and Megan Latham dismissed the appeal in September at the New South Wales Court of Criminal Appeal.
+Justice McClellan stated that the crime was appalling and nearly unimaginable in a civilized society.

+Prison

+Knight has been reported to have taken a leadership role among prisoners at Silverwater Women's Correctional Centre and a mediator of disputes.
+It was reported in July 2017 that to that point she did not have a record of violence in prison and hadn't received any prison charges.